SyncProxy/sync-client/README.md

 default: "true"

 **tablesToSync**
-Force the list of tables to sync with sync profiles (sync direction + reactivity).
-In most cases, this attribute should be ignored.
+Force the list of tables to sync. **Mandatory if the proxy uses a NoSQL (or Auto backendless) database in conjunction with a schema discovered from clients data.**.
+Set an empty array otherwise.
 default: "[]"

 **customCredentials**